 5. Once cooked, rest in a warm place, covered with foil, before carving.
 This will give time for it to relax and ensures the most tender, delicious results.

 A selection of recipes to try

-Fillet of beef is a real treat and is one of the more expensive cuts.
-As it's a leaner cut, there's more chance it can dry out if not cooked properly.
+Fillet of beef is one of the more expensive cuts that you might only enjoy for a special occasion like Christmas.
+As it’s a leaner cut, there’s more chance it can dry out if not cooked properly.
 Here, Mary browns the fillet in a pan until sealed and golden, then roasts it for 20 minutes until medium-rare.
 Serve with homemade tarragon horseradish sauce and all the trimmings.
 Feeds 8 to 10 people.

 In true Hawksmoor style, this epic roast cuts no corners.
-Using rump from the prized Longhorn cattle breed, Hawksmoor recommend cooking it very slowly at a low temperature to "maximise the fibre-busting activity of enzymes within the meat".
+Using rump from the prized Longhorn cattle breed, Hawksmoor recommend cooking it very slowly at a low temperature to “maximise the fibre-busting activity of enzymes within the meat”.
 Sear on a flaming hot griddle before placing in the oven for around 4 hours.
-You will need an ovenproof meat thermometer for this dish.
-Serve with Yorkshire puds and all the trimmings.
-Feeds 4 to 6.
+Serve with Yorkshire puddings and all the trimmings.

-"Beef Wellington celebrates the luxurious and very tender fillet of beef and is one of those ultimate blowout dishes", says Jamie Oliver.
+“Beef Wellington celebrates the luxurious and very tender fillet of beef and is one of those ultimate blowout dishes”, says Jamie Oliver.
 Fillet works wonderfully in a Wellington as the pastry locks in all the juices and ensures none of the wonderful flavours are lost.
-Jamie includes a rosemary mushroom stuffing and an epic gravy to go with it.
-Feeds 6.
-Alternatively, for a rich liver pâté and mushroom stuffing, check out this Beef Wellington from Mary Berry's Complete Cookbook.
+Jamie includes a rosemary mushroom stuffing and a rich gravy to go with it.
+Alternatively, for a rich liver pâté and mushroom stuffing, check out this Beef Wellington from Mary Berry’s Complete Cookbook.